walidelnozahy/cloud/docs/workflows/stages.md

 ## Stages for Solo Developers

 Even when you're working alone, it's better to have a way of sharing the work you're proud of with the rest of the world.
 Solo developers can take advantage of stages when it's time to show the work.
-Here's an example workflow that a solo developer can follow with stages.
-TO-DO: Image here
+Here's an example workflow of a solo developer using stages on Serverless Cloud.
+TO-DO: Image here (Serverless Cloud-SingleDeveloper w/ CodeRepository.png)

 ```